jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 can easily be off by another hour and a half, sometimes more.

 It's worth finding out when your solar noon is.
-It varies a bit over the seasons, so you may want to just remember what it is at the equinoxes.
+It varies a bit over the seasons, so you may want to just remember what it is on Christmas Eve.
 That's solar mean noon, and it'll get you within 16 minutes, or 4°.

 #### Equatorial-alignment error